 What is a K-1 Visa?

 As a U.S. citizen, you can bring your fiancé(e) to your country through a Fiancé(e) Visa, also known as K-1 or K1 Visa.
 With this visa, you can get married in the U.S. and subsequently live in the country with your spouse.

 Through this visa, your foreign fiancé will be allowed to travel to the U.S. and marry within 90 days.
-After the marriage, your fiancé can apply for an adjustment of his or her status, to become a legal permanent resident.
+After the marriage, your fiancé(e) can apply for an adjustment of his or her status, to become a legal permanent resident.

-If you are a U.S. citizen and you are married or want to get married outside the U.S., you are not eligible for a K1 Visa.
-You can still apply for a K-3 Visa Spouse Visa.
+If you are a U.S. citizen and are already married or even want to get married outside the U.S., you are not eligible for a K1 Visa.
+However, you can still apply for a K-3 Visa Spouse Visa.

-The K1 fiancee visa is officially classified as a nonimmigrant visa, which essentially means that it is a temporary and short term based visa.
-The K1 fiancé visa doesn’t permit the visa holder to stay longer than 90 days so foreign nationals applying to live permanently in the United States need to apply for a full immigrant visa instead.
-If the K1 visa holder doesn’t marry their US citizen fiance in the 90 days, they are legally required to depart the United States.
+The K1 fiancé visa is officially classified as a non-immigrant visa, which essentially means that it is a temporary and short-term based visa.
+The K1 fiancé visa doesn’t permit the visa holder to stay longer than 90 days so foreign nationals applying to live permanently in the United States will need to apply for a full immigrant visa instead.
+If the K1 visa holder doesn’t marry their US citizen fiancé(e) in the 90-day time frame, they are legally required to depart the United States.

 How to apply for a K1 Visa?

-In order to apply for the fiancee visa, it’s necessary that you, the US citizen sponsor, file an official K1 visa petition for an alien fiancé.
-This will mean filing an official I-129F petition form with the USCIS (US Citizenship and Immigration Services) office in your area.
-When approved, your fiance visa petition is sent to the NVC (National Visa Center), where your fiance will then need to file an official application and attend a face to face interview with a Consular Officer at their local US Embassy or Consulate.
+In order to apply for the fiancé(e) visa, it’s necessary that you as the US citizen sponsor and file an official K1 visa petition for an alien fiancé(e).
+This will involve filing an official I-129F petition form with the USCIS (US Citizenship and Immigration Services) office in your area.
+When approved, your fiancé(e) visa petition will then be sent to the NVC (National Visa Center), where your fiancé(e) will then need to file an official application and attend a face-to-face interview with a Consular Officer at their local US Embassy or Consulate.

-Under US immigration law, there are a few different ways for US citizens to file visa petitions for a foreign national spouse or fiance intending to immigrate to the country.
-A popular route is for an American to apply for a marriage visa and to then marry their fiance(e) in a foreign country.
+Under US immigration law, there are a few different ways for US citizens to file visa petitions for a foreign national spouse or fiancé(e) intending to immigrate to the country.
+A popular method is for an American to apply for a marriage visa and to then marry their fiancé(e) in a foreign country.
 Foreign spouses of US citizens benefit from immediate preference when it comes to applying for a green card and immigrating to the United States.
-However, this isn’t always a possibility.
+However, depending on the circumstances, this isn’t always a possibility.

 Who is eligible for a K-1 Visa?

-To be eligible for the fiancé visa, you’ll need to be able to prove not only full eligibility, but also your intention to get married within the 90 days afforded you by the visa.
-Historically, the K1 fiance visa has been one of the easier visas to apply for and have approved.
+To be eligible for the fiancé(e) visa, you’ll need to be able to prove not only full eligibility, but also your intention to get married within the 90 days afforded to you by the visa.
+Historically, the K1 fiancé(e) visa has been one of the easier visas to apply for and have approved.
 However, there’s evidence that over the last few years the process has become stricter with fewer applications making it through successfully.
-With that in mind, it’s good to take a close look at how you can best support your application with the right evidence before applying.
+Keeping that in mind, it’s a good idea to take a closer look at how you can best support your application with the right evidence before applying.

-If you are already married, or you are planning to marry outside the United States, or your foreign citizen fiance is already legally living in the United States, then you and your spouse/fiance aren’t eligible for the K1 fiance visa.
+If you are already married, planning to marry outside the United States, or your foreign citizen fiancé(e) is already legally living in the United States, then you and your spouse/ fiancé(e) aren’t eligible for the K1 fiancé(e) visa.
 You may instead be able to apply for the K3 spousal visa, which also falls under the K visa category of family visas.
-Like the K1 visa, the K3 spouse visa is a temporary nonimmigrant visa – however, it allows the visa holder to stay for up to two years in total.
-The USA fiancee visa is very specific in its purpose and, while it is quite a limited visa, it’s very clear in what it can and can’t be used for.
+Like the K1 visa, the K3 spouse visa is a temporary non-immigrant visa which allows the visa holder to stay for up to two years in total.
+The USA fiancé(e) visa is very specific in its purpose and, while it is quite a limited visa, it’s very clear in what it can and can’t be used for.

-There are a few steps required for you to take in order to successfully apply for the K1 fiancé visa.
-This will include you, the US citizen, officially sponsoring your foreign fiancé by filing a K1 visa petition to the USCIS.
-Then, the NVC will require your partner to make an official K1 visa application and attend an interview with their local US Embassy or Consulate.
+There are a few steps required for you to take in order to successfully apply for the K1 fiancé(e) visa.
+This will include you, the US citizen, officially sponsoring your foreign fiancé(e) by filing a K1 visa petition to the USCIS.
+Next, the NVC will require your partner to make an official K1 visa application and attend an interview with their local US Embassy or Consulate.
 You’ll also be informed of the required documentation you’ll need to provide to support your application.
-K1 nonimmigrant visa applicants may also be eligible to bring dependent children with them under the K2 visa for K1 dependents.
+K1 non-immigrant visa applicants may also be eligible to bring dependent children with them under the K2 visa for K1 dependents.
 If this is the case, they will follow a similar application process to the K1 visa application process.

-This is possible, but it requires you to apply for an official adjustment of status.
-It’s important to remember that the K1 fiance visa cannot be extended beyond the 90 days granted to get married.
-If you aren’t able to get married during this time, it will be illegal for you to stay beyond the 90 day period – you may find yourself
+In order to make this possible, you must apply for an official adjustment of status.
+It’s important to remember that the K1 fiancé(e) visa cannot be extended beyond the 90 days granted to get married.
+If you aren’t able to get married during this time, it will be illegal for you to stay beyond the 90-day period.

-However, once you have legally married, your foreign national spouse will already benefit from meeting certain criteria and may find it easier to apply for permanent resident status.
+Luckily, once you have legally married, your foreign national spouse through legal marriage will already have benefitted from meeting certain criteria.
+This may make it easier to apply for permanent resident status.

-This is one of the reasons that the K1 fiance visa, while officially a nonimmigrant visa, is a very popular route for couples seeking full immigration status.
-It’s not necessary to reach the end of your fiancé visa and return to your home country before applying for full permanent resident status – you can do so while still in the US after getting married.
+It is for this reason that the K1 fiancé(e) visa, while officially a non-immigrant visa, is a very popular route for couples seeking full immigration status.
+Application for full resident status can be made in the US after getting married.
 There is no need to for the foreign national spouse to return to their home country after their visa expires.

-Not everyone is eligible to file K visa petitions for the nonimmigrant K-1 visa.
-In some cases, a spousal visa might be more suitable, or you might not quite meet the requirements necessary.
-However, you may be eligible to bring your foreign fiance to the US for intended marriage if you meet these requirements:
+The K1 visa is not for everyone.
+For instance, in some cases, a spousal visa might be more suitable or you might not quite meet the requirements necessary.
+However, you may be eligible to bring your foreign fiancé(e) to the US for intended marriage if you meet these requirements:

-There are situations in which an applicant might find themselves automatically regarded as ineligible to apply for the K1 fiance visa.
-Regardless of someone’s seeming visa eligibility, certain crimes will render an applicant unable to successfully apply.
+There are situations in which an applicant might find themselves automatically regarded as ineligible to apply for the K1 fiancé(e) visa.
+Regardless of someone’s supposed visa eligibility, certain crimes will render an applicant unable to successfully apply.